ositaka/soul-healing-decapcms/data/page/home.md

       **Trance Healing with Tiago**

-      Step into a circle of healing and transformation with Tiago, where the gentle presence of Spirit Guides awaits to guide you.
-Trance Healing is a sacred invitation to connect with the divine energies of the spirit world, activating renewal and inner peace.
-With an open heart, embrace this profound practice and discover the boundless love that awaits you.
+      Step into a circle of healing and transformation, where the gentle presence of the Spirit Guides awaits to guide you.
+Trance Healing is a sacred invitation to connect with the Divine Intelligence of the Spirit World, activating renewal and inner peace.
+With an Open Heart, Embrace this profound practice and discover the boundless Love that awaits you.
-    title: Welcome to Your Journey of
+    title: Welcome
   - type: text_image
     section_type: text_image
     image_position: Right